TPLO Recovery

 Prepare your home

-You’ll want to ensure your pup’s return is as safe as possible and there is ample time to rest in isolation, without other dogs or children trying to play
+You’ll want to ensure your pup’s return is as safe as possible.
+Your dog will need ample time to rest in isolation without other dogs or children trying to play.

-We have had two large dogs with TPLO surgeries and we learned a lot from the first one so the second was easier.
+We have had two large dogs with TPLO surgeries and learned much from the first one.
+The second was easier.
+We are on the brink of a third as I write this.

-We placed the crate in the general area where other dogs and people commonly were so they could observe and interact while recovering
+We placed the crate in the general area where other dogs and people commonly were so they could observe and interact while recovering.
+This worked well for us, but your situation may vary.
+Perhaps a quiet room where there is no traffic is better for you.

-For our first dog’s TPLO, we tried keeping her in a room by herself but that quickly became problematic.
-Close the door and we couldn’t see what she was up to.
-Open the door and other dogs would go in and out.
-Neither is ideal
+For our first dog’s TPLO, we tried keeping her in a room by herself, but that quickly became problematic.
+We couldn’t see what she was up to when we closed the door.
+The other dogs would go in and out when we opened the door.
+Neither was ideal

-A crate in a common area was a great solution
+A crate in a common area was a great solution.
+A gate would have been a good compromise, but we opted for the crate.

-This allowed her to “keep in touch” with us which we feel helped her comfort level considerably
+This allowed her to “keep in touch” with us, which we feel helped her comfort level.

 Prepare your dog’s space